eser/stack/di/README.md

 **createScope(): Container**\
 Initiates a new scope.
 Each new scope inherits all services from the root scope **except** those marked as 'scoped'.
 Scoped services are instantiated just once per scope.
-When a scope is disposed of, all its scoped services lose their references as if they were never instantiated.
+When a scope is closed (or disposed), all its scoped services lose their references as if they were never instantiated.

 ---